How to get started with Upgrade ENG4U:

 International students please contact firstname.lastname@example.org before registration

-This course emphasizes the consolidation of the literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
+Upgrade ENG4U course emphasizes the consolidation of the literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
 Students will analyse a range of challenging literary texts from various periods, countries, and cultures; interpret and evaluate informational and graphic texts; and create oral, written, and media texts in a variety of forms.
-An important focus will be on using academic language coherently and confidently, selecting the reading strategies best suited to particular texts and particular purposes for reading, and developing greater control in writing.
+In this ENG4U upgrade course, an important focus will be on using academic language coherently and confidently, selecting the reading strategies best suited to particular texts and particular purposes for reading, and developing greater control in writing.
 The course is intended to prepare students for university, college, or the workplace.

 Upgrade courses are intended for students who wish to improve their grades in courses that they have successfully completed and earned a credit in.
 These courses contain similar content to that previously studied and result in students earning the same credits they originally achieved — the higher of the two grades will appear on the student’s transcript.
 The only difference between the regular version and the upgrade version of the course is in the assessment workload.
 Upgrade courses have a condensed assessment workload (fewer or shorter assessments), which generally allow for students to progress through the course at a faster pace.